alan-turing-institute/AIrsenal/README.md

 ## Install

 We recommend running AIrsenal in a conda environment.
-For instructions on how to install conda go to this link: https://docs.anaconda.com/anaconda/install/
+For instructions on how to install conda go to this link: https://docs.anaconda.com/anaconda/install/, or the more lightweight MiniConda: https://docs.conda.io/en/latest/miniconda.html.

 With conda installed, run these commands in a terminal to create a new conda environment and download and install AIrsenal: